-Appendix 3 Suggested wording for invigilators' announcements at the beginning of written examinations
+Appendix 3 Suggested wording for the invigilator's announcement at the beginning of written examinations

 Centres may wish to laminate copies of this announcement or alternatively digitally record it.
-If using a digital recording centres must consider alternative means of communication for candidates with a Hearing Impairment.
+If using a digital recording centres must consider alternative means of communication for candidates with deafness.

-- 1. You must now follow the regulations of the examination. - 2.
-Only material listed on the question paper is allowed in the exam room.
-You must not have on or near you any other material. - 3.
-Check your pockets now.
-Check for things such as notes, books, papers, iPods, mobile phones and watches.
+- You must now follow the regulations of the examination. - Only material listed on the question paper is allowed in the exam room.
+You must not have on or near you any other material. - Check your pockets now.
+Check for things such as notes, books, papers, AirPods, Earphones/ Earbuds, iPods, mobile phones and watches.
 If you have any unauthorised items in your possession, you must hand them in to an invigilator now.
-Failure to do so may lead to disqualification. - 4.
-If you have a watch, hand it to an invigilator now. - 5.
-(For examinations with books that are allowed, add: check that no notes or papers have accidentally been left inside any book you are allowed to have in the examination room and that you have the correct edition of the allowed set text(s).) - 6.
-(For examinations where a calculator is allowed, add: make sure that the lid, case, or cover of your calculator does not have printed formulae or instructions and that you have cleared anything stored in the memory.) - Check that you have been given the correct paper for the day, date, time, subject, unit/ component and tier. - 8.
-Fill in all the details needed on the front of your answer book (or question paper) in black ink.
+Failure to do so may lead to disqualification. - If you have a watch, hand it to an invigilator now. - (For examinations with books that are allowed, add: check that no notes or papers have accidentally been left inside any book you are allowed to have in the examination room.
+Check you have the correct edition of the allowed set text(s).) - (For examinations where a calculator is allowed, add: make sure that the lid, case, or cover of your calculator does not have printed formulae or instructions and that you have cleared anything stored in the memory.) - Check the day, date, time, subject, unit/component and tier on the front of your question paper now.
+Put up your hand if you think you have been given the wrong question paper. - Fill in all the details needed on the front of your answer book (or question paper) in black ink.
 Make sure you fill these details in on any additional answer sheets that you use.
+Do not write anything else and do not open the question paper until you are instructed that the exam has begun.